 When picking a lane, you can observe what commercial truck drivers are doing and follow their lead.
 They drive the same roads constantly and tend to know which lanes provide the smoothest travel while still obeying the legal requirements.
 Not every trucker sets a good example, but they are often the most experienced highway drivers on the road.

 I’d tell this to nearly any driver, but with towing a trailer it is especially true.
 It’s much more important to arrive in one piece than it is to arrive in time.
 Every trailer has a speed at which it becomes unsafe.
 Excessive speed can easily cause trailer sway, and it makes any situation that comes up harder to react to.
 You are not in a race, and there is no prize for getting somewhere the fastest.
 Stay safe and drive at a speed where your trailer is safe to maneuver.

 If you feel you are too slow and are blocking other drivers, the correct response is not to go faster than you feel safe, but to find a place to pull over and let the other drivers pass.
 If you have a big train behind you, this is often a legal requirement.
 The rule of thumb is that five cars on your tail is enough to pull over for.

 When you do need to change lanes or make a turn, be sure to give other drivers sufficient time to react by using your turn signals early and often.
 Try to be patient and give folks the time needed to make space for where you need to go.

 Congrats, you now have the knowledge you need to tow a travel trailer with ease.
-Search for a great trailer to rent in your area now!
+And there are plenty of travel trailers to rent in your area!